 - Worcestershire.
 For a touch of umami (like in my classic Beef Stew).

 - Dijon Mustard.
 The tanginess of Dijon mustard wakes up all the flavors in the broth (like in this Instant Pot Pork Tenderloin).
 It doesn’t stick out on its own, but is one of the little details in this recipe that really adds up.

 - Herbs.
 I used some fresh thyme, fresh parsley, and dried oregano to add herby flavor to the broth.

-- Remove the lid, then bake for another hour.
+- Continue Baking.
+Remove the lid, then bake for another hour.
 Transfer the short ribs to a plate, then simmer the broth to reduce further.
 Add the short ribs back to the pot.
 Top with fresh parsley and serve as desired.
 ENJOY!